 Current Research and Scholarly Interests

-Reinforcement Learning, Deep Learning, Data Efficiency
+Reinforcement Learning, Deep Learning, Human in the Loop Reinforcement Learning

-Data Science Intern, StitchFix (June 15, 2016 - September 9, 2016)
+Data Science, Intern, StitchFix (June 15, 2016 - September 9, 2016)

 - Molecular dynamics modeling of a nanomaterials-water surface interaction JOURNAL OF APPLIED PHYSICS 2016; 119 (16)